jpaquim/psycle/cpsycle/readme.txt

 generation).
 For the 64Bit Configuration adjust the Output File Target in Project Linker settings for the host project.
 Set the Output File Target to the project standard.
-Install also mfc and atl support (resource includes need it) and install on older platforms the Direct SDK and add the include/lib sdk directories (Tools/Options/Directories).
+Install also mfc and atl support (resource includes need it) and install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).